pelevesque/NTN-parser/README.md

 NTN (Nested Tuplet Notation) is a file format for storing events in time using nested tuplets.

-NTN is the brainchild of Luc St-Louis.
+It is the brainchild of Luc St-Louis.

 [NTN_specification.md](NTN_specification/NTN_specification.md)